NYUAppSec/appsec_hw2/README.md

 Unfortunately it seems your company never learns.
 Yet again the company has decided to cut costs and hire Shoddycorp's Cut-Rate Contracting to write another program.
-But after all, your company insists, their *real* strength is web sites, and this time they were hired to create a high quality web site.
-As usual they did not live up to that promise, and are not answering calls or emails yet again.
+But after all, your company insists, their *real* strength is websites, and this time they were hired to create a high quality website.
+As usual, they did not live up to that promise, and are not answering calls or emails yet again.
 Just like last time, the task of cleaning up their mess falls to you.

-The project Shoddycorp's Cut-Rate Contracting was hired to create a web site that facilitated the sale, gifting, and use of gift cards.
+The project Shoddycorp's Cut-Rate Contracting was hired to create a website that facilitated the sale, gifting, and use of gift cards.
-They seemed to have delivered on *most* of the bare funcitonality of the project, but the code is not in good shape.
+They seemed to have delivered on *most* of the bare functionality of the project, but the code is not in good shape.
 Luckily Kevin Gallagher (KG) has read through the code already and left some comments around some of the lines that concern him most.
 Comments not prefaced by KG were